nxskok/pasias/docs/21-discriminant-analysis.md

 the other hand, have outliers: there is one with `LD1` score beyond $-3$ that will certainly be mistaken for a father.
-There are a couple of other unusual `LD1` scores among the mothers, but a rule like ``anything above $-2$ is called a mother, anything below is called a father'' will get these two right.
+There are a couple of other unusual `LD1` scores among the mothers, but a rule like
+"anything above $-2$ is called a mother, anything below is called a father" will get these two right.
 So I expect that the one very low mother will get misclassified, but that's the only one.